-To more efficiently analyze signals on general undirected graphs, graph signal processing techniques have been extensively studied recently [26].
+To more efficiently analyze signals on general undirected graphs, graph signal processing techniques have been extensively studied recently [24].
 There is a clear analogy between traditional signal processing based on classical Fourier analysis and graph signal processing: 1) the signals at different time points in classical Fourier analysis correspond to the signals at different nodes in an undirected graph; 2) the more slowly oscillating functions in time domain correspond to the graph Laplacian eigenvectors associated with lower eigenvalues and more slowly varying (smoother) components across the graph.
-For example, the first few nontrivial eigenvectors associated with the smallest non-zero eigenvalues of a path graph Laplacian have been illustrated in Fig. 7, where the increasing eigenvalues correspond to increasing oscillation frequencies in the path graph.
-A comprehensive review of fundamental signal processing operations, such as filtering, translation, modulation, dilation, and down-sampling to the graph setting has been provided in [26].
+For example, the first few nontrivial eigenvectors associated with the smallest non-zero eigenvalues of a path graph Laplacian have been illustrated in Fig. 8, where the increasing eigenvalues correspond to increasing oscillation frequencies in the line graph.
+A comprehensive review of fundamental signal processing operations, such as filtering, translation, modulation, dilation, and down-sampling to the graph setting has been provided in [24].

 Spectral sparsification aims to maintain a simplest subgraph sufficient for preserving the slowly-varying or "lowfrequency" signals on graphs, which therefore can be regarded as a "low-pass" graph filter.
+In other words, such spectrally sparsified graphs will be able to preserve the eigenvectors associated with low eigenvalues more accurately than high eigenvalues, and thus will retain "low-frequency" graph signals sufficiently well, but not so well for highly-oscillating (signal) components due to the missing edges.

-In other words, such spectrally components due to the missing edges.
-In practice, preserving the spectral (structural) properties of the original graph within the spectral sparsifier is key to design of many fast numerical and graph-related algorithms [5], [19], [27], [30].
-For example, when using spectral sparsifier as a preconditioner in preconditioned conjugate gradient (PCG) iterations, the convergence rate only depends on the spectral similarity (or relative condition number) for achieving a desired accuracy level, while in spectral graph partitioning and data clustering tasks only the first few eigenvectors associated with the smallest nontrivial eigenvalues of graph Laplacian are needed [24], [28].
+In practice, preserving the spectral (structural) properties of the original graph within the spectral sparsifier is key to design of many fast numerical and graph-related algorithms [5], [17], [25], [28].
+For example, when using spectral sparsifier as a preconditioner in preconditioned conjugate gradient (PCG) iterations, the convergence rate only depends on the spectral similarity (or relative condition number) for achieving a desired accuracy level, while in spectral graph partitioning and data clustering tasks only the first few eigenvectors associated with the smallest nontrivial eigenvalues of graph Laplacian are needed [22], [26].